On this day in rugby league history, a record loss for Australia, a record comeback for Souths, and the birth of a

 North Sydney Bears star Matt Seers was born.
 A four-time NSW Origin player, Seers was a speedy fullback and a great last line of defence and played for Norths between 1993 and 1999.
 He then spent three seasons at the Wests Tigers before finishing his career at Wakefield Trinity in 2003.

 Two-time Dally M Prop of the Year Andrew Fifita was born.
 Fifita spent two seasons at the Tigers in 2010 and 2011 before switching to Cronulla, where he became one of the game's star big men and played alongside twin brother David for three seasons.
-Fifita played 10 Origin games for the Blues and six Tests for Australia before switching national allegiance to Tonga in 2017.
+Fifita played 10 Origin games for the Blues and seven Tests for Australia before switching national allegiance to Tonga in 2017.

 Queensland completed their second consecutive clean sweep over New South Wales with a 36-16 hiding at Lang Park.
 Hooker Kerrod Walters took out the man of the match award.

 The first ever Winfield Cup match in Adelaide, played between St George and Balmain, drew a Friday night crowd of more than 28,000.

 South Sydney produced the greatest comeback victory in the club’s history to down North Queensland 29-28 after trailing 28-4 with half an hour remaining in Townsville.

 Penrith winger David Simmons crossed for four tries as Penrith beat Wests Tigers 35-12 to take his career try tally beyond 100.